moodwidgetapp/MoodWidget/index.md

 Security
 Data is stored using iOS system protections.
 MoodWidget does not operate any external servers.

+Non-Medical Use
+MoodWidget is intended for personal reflection only and is not a medical or diagnostic tool.

 Contact
 For privacy questions, contact: moodwidget.app@gmail.com